jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Battle Scene](/img\diagrams\checks-and-balances-storytelling.jpg)

 If you're wondering, streaming companies are returning the studio system to Hollywood, except the home theatre is replacing the movie theatre.
-The problem is storytelling is getting segmented, making it harder for our society to create new popular stories that update our culture.
+The problem is storytelling in our society is getting segmented, making it harder for us to create new popular stories that update our culture.
 The Studio System should never have been outlawed in the first place.
 But that's a topic for a different book.

+## Test

+It's time for a quick test.
+I'm going to show you a current problem, and I want you to think what the solution is.
+Look at this graph below.
+It's about the kinds of workers in the American health care system.

+What this chart shows is when a patient went to see their doctor, lots of middle-men put themselves in between.

+The old Stargazer, the pre-Techvolution person, might look at this and blame Progressives and their "big-goverment" regulations.
+Or, you'd blame Conservatives and their love of big corporations.
+Or perhaps you'd say "it is what it is, and it's not my problem".

+But the player god Stargazer knows the truth.
+As we entered the Internet Age in 1970, computers started to automate much of our production work.
+Hospital administrators, insurance adjusters, regulation attorneys, all found a reason to get themselves more in between you and your doctor.

+With your own money.
+Remeber, while these faceless administrators are telling you what to do, collecting your health information, your paying for them to do it.

+Many of these jobs are needed.
+Most are not.
+And using Techvolution, you should know the solution to this problem is getting the doctor and patient new levers of power in their hands.
+Made for the people, by the people.
+Only new apps, electronics, and websites inspired by Techvolution will check and balance administrators in the era of mass-collaboration.

+And we can do it.
 Wikipedia and Netflix show how the middle-class can ignore dark majic, defeat Darth Blockbuster, and destroy his Death Star.
 We ignored bad rules, and instead used the better tool—which soon became the new standard.
 Uber, Netflix, YouTube, Airbnb, Wikipedia etc., don't give us all the levers of power.
 But we have a lot more then we did just a few years ago.
 Yet, these cool apps are small victories.
 To bring on the era of mass-collaboration in the Internet Age, we need to transform our society's entire rulebook.
 And that takes a bit more work.

 ## We've Blown Up One Death Star, Now Here's How We Win the War

-So Stargazer, that's how we won a few battles in the fight for the Internet Age.
-It's a battle that made me, and everyone else who write and read Wikipedia and watch Netflix, happy.
-Because evolving humanity puts smiles on our faces.
+So Stargazer, to turn the tide on rising health insurance costs, we'll need copy what we did with Wikipedia and Netflix.
+Put new levers of power in the frontline's hands.
+It's a battle that makes us happy because evolving humanity puts smiles on our face.

 Imagine how happy we'll be on Main Street once we use digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, over-consumption, and rising global temperatures.
 That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools, to supercharge humanity into the Internet Age.